Daniel-KM/Omeka-S-module-Generic/README.md

 Internally, the logic is "config over code": so all settings have just to be set in the main `config/module.config.php` file, inside a key with the lowercase module name, with sub-keys `config`, `settings`, `site_settings`, `user_settings` and `block_settings`.
-All the forms have just to be standard Zend forms.
+All the forms have just to be standard Zend/Laminas forms.
 Eventual install and uninstall sql can be set in `data/install/` and upgrade code in `data/scripts`.
 Another class allows to check and install resources (vocabulary, resource templates, custom vocab, etc.).